boltlabs-inc/zkchannels-spec/tezos/customer-database.md

 ### Update closing balances
 This operation updates the balances of the channel as they are paid out.
 It enforces the following invariants:
-- The merchant can receive money either one or two times
+- The merchant can receive money either one or two times.
-- The merchant's balance cannot decrease in a subsequent update
+- The merchant's balance cannot decrease in a subsequent update.
-- The customer can receive money exactly once
+- The customer can receive money exactly once.

 ## Schema